muskit/NijiHolo_EN_ID_Bot/README.md

 # NijiHolo EN/ID Bot
-Twitter bot that tracks cross-company interactions between *Nijisanji EN/ID*, *hololive EN/ID*, and *HOLOSTARS EN* members.
+Twitter bot that tracks cross-company interactions between the non-JP branches of *hololive*/*HOLOSTARS* and *Nijisanji*!

 ![The project banner](images/banner.png)